 So, what’s the pathway out: You can quite profoundly jump-start a change in life by adopting a simple mind-altering strategy, and it is…

 Ask the Better Question to Have a Better Year!

 Certainly, there are many ways to embark upon a better year.
-Goals, journals, study groups, mentors and the like are all of benefit.
+Goals, journals, study groups, mentors and the like are all of the benefits.
 However, if you queried me on the simplest way to find a path to a better year, I would put a good question at the top of the list.
-As emphasized, it should make your brain work in new way.
+As emphasized, it should make your brain work in a new way.
 It should compel one to action.
 And it should almost force you into something new today.
 Not tomorrow, but today.

-So, I invite you to consider this question as a fundamental to starting your new year off in the direction of your choosing: What aspirations will you bring into reality this year?
+So, I invite you to consider this question as fundamental to starting your new year off in the direction of your choosing: What aspirations will you bring into reality this year?